meta-llama/llama3/MODEL_CARD.md

 ### Responsibility & Safety

 We believe that an open approach to AI leads to better, safer products, faster innovation, and a bigger overall market.
-We are committed to Responsible AI development and took a series of steps to limit misuse and harm and support the open source community.
+We are committed to Responsible AI development and took a series of steps to limit misuse and harm and to support the open source community.

 Foundation models are widely capable technologies that are built to be used for a diverse range of applications.
 They are not designed to meet every developer preference on safety levels for all use cases, out-of-the-box, as those by their nature will differ across different applications.